roister/ux301-archlinux/README.md

     pacaur -S rust-nightly-bin
     pacaur -S libtinfo  # for building rust from source

+Scala programming language:

+    sudo pacman -S scala
+    # a JRE is needed to

 Extra fonts: copy `*.otf` files into `~/.fonts` and run `fc-cache`.